Basic Facts on Homelessness in Massachusetts and Across the Country

 - The number of people experiencing homelessness is continuing to rise.

-- According to numbers from the U.S. Department of Housing and Urban Development's 2013 Annual Homeless Assessment Report to Congress, there were 19,029 people in Massachusetts counted as experiencing homelessness during the January 2013 point-in-time counts conducted by the HUD Continua of Care across the state.
-Massachusetts saw the 5th highest increase in homelessness among all states between 2012-2013, according to the point-in-time (PIT) figures.
-Click here to see HUD's November 2013 press release on the 2013 Massachusetts PIT count.
+- According to numbers from the U.S. Department of Housing and Urban Development's 2014 Annual Homeless Assessment Report to Congress, there were 21,237 people in Massachusetts counted as experiencing homelessness during the January 2014 point-in-time counts conducted by the HUD Continua of Care across the state.
+Massachusetts saw the 4th highest increase in homelessness among all states between 2013-2014, according to the point-in-time (PIT) figures.
+Click here to see HUD's full report from October 2014.

-- As of March 3, 2014, there were approximately 4,400 families with children and pregnant women in Massachusetts’ Emergency Assistance (EA) shelter program.
-1,987 of these families with children were being sheltered in motels.
-This number does not count those families who are doubled up, living in unsafe conditions, or sleeping in their cars-- or many of the 5,400 families who will time out of the state's HomeBASE rental assistance program during fiscal year 2014.
-Click here for nightly data on the EA program from the Massachusetts Department of Housing and Community Development, and here for data on the reasons families needed to enter the shelter system.
+- As of March 3, 2015, there were approximately 4,500 families with children and pregnant women in Massachusetts’ Emergency Assistance (EA) shelter program.
+1,419 of these families with children were being sheltered in motels.
+This number does not count those families who are doubled up, living in unsafe conditions, or sleeping in their cars.
+Click here for nightly data on the EA program from the Massachusetts Department of Housing and Community Development, and here for monthly EA-related data, including data on the reasons families needed to enter the shelter system (updated 3-3-15).

-- During state fiscal year 2013, 4,272 families were assisted with emergency shelter, with additional families receiving HomeBASE household assistance.
+- During state fiscal year 2014, 6,562 families were assisted with emergency shelter and/or HomeBASE household assistance, out of the 13,115 families who applied for assistance.
 More data on the EA and HomeBASE programs can be found here.

-- 2011 data from the Massachusetts Department of Elementary and Secondary Education (ESE), released in August 2012, estimates that 13,157 high school-aged students in public schools are experiencing homelessness on any given day in Massachusetts.
-This number includes an estimated 5,853 unaccompanied high school students who are experiencing homelessness and not in the custody of their parent or legal guardian.
+- 2013 data from the Massachusetts Department of Elementary and Secondary Education (ESE), released in August 2014, estimates that 9,493 high school-aged students in public schools are experiencing homelessness on any given day in Massachusetts.
+These figures are derived from the 2013 Youth Risk Behavior Survey responses.
+This number includes an estimated 4,085 unaccompanied high school students who are experiencing homelessness and not in the custody of their parent or legal guardian.
 To see more data from ESE, click here.

 - The number of individuals experiencing homelessness has more than doubled since 1990.